philpagel/ET54.py/tools/fwupdater/README.md

 ## Status

 Tested and working on ET5410A+.
-I don't know if the older Version (ET54xx without the "A+") use the same bootloader.
+I don't know if the older hardware version (ET54xx without the "A+") uses the same bootloader.
 As the filenames of the firmware images I have start with  `ET54A+`, I assume, that they do not work on the previous hardware versions and you will need different files for those.
-Feedback is welcome!
+If you have reliable information on that, please let me know.

 ## Firmware Upgrade Instructions